Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source

 \section{Introduction}

-\IEEEPARstart{O}pen Source Software (OSS) projects are self-organized, volunteer-driven communities where contributors from different parts of the world come together and teach each other to create large, complex software~\cite{de2019recommending, ducheneaut2005socialization, courant2006software, zhao2004user}.
-Mentoring plays a key role in ensuring the sustainability of OSS projects by helping on-board newcomers who need to learn the technical skills and the process and cultural norms of the community.
+\IEEEPARstart{O}SS projects often adopt mentorship to assist contributors overcome barriers to contribution \cite{balali2020recommending, steinmacher2013newcomers, balali2018newcomers, sarma2016training}.
+Mentoring is an interpersonal connection in which an experienced individual gives an inexperienced individual with functional assistance and social guidance~\cite{kram1988mentoring}.
+These mentoring relationships plays a crucial role in ensuring the long-term viability of OSS projects by training new (and current) contributors who need to learn the required technical skills, the community's procedures, and cultural norms \cite{silva2020google}.

-Mentoring describes an interpersonal relationship where an experienced contributor (the \textit{mentor}) provides functional advice and interpersonal guidance to an inexperienced individual (the \textit{mentee})~\cite{kram1988mentoring}.
-These mentoring relationships between the two parties facilitate the transfer of declarative knowledge--technical facts that mentees need to accomplish their tasks--and procedural knowledge about navigating the contribution process and project culture~\cite{schilling2012train, balali2018newcomers}.
 Research shows that mentoring is an effective means for newcomer training and improves the on-boarding experience and retention of contributors in OSS \cite{fagerholm2014role,schilling2012train}.

-It is no surprise that OSS Foundations have invested in mentorship programs such as, the Google Summer of Code scholarship program that paired 1,289 students with mentors from across OSS organizations in summer 2021\cite{googlecode}.
-The Linux foundation currently has 7 mentorship programs and has invested over 2.5M USD in support of first-time and underrepresented OSS contributors~\cite{linux}.
-Additionally, OSS projects (e.g., Apache Mentoring Program\cite{apachementoring}) connect newcomers to mentors in the project by providing some basic mentoring structure (e.g., mentor-mentee interest matching and guidance on communication, task scope, and progress checkpoints).
+Large OSS foundations have heavily invested time and efforts in formal mentorship programs for onboarding newcomers (e.g., the Apache Mentorship Program) \cite{apachementoring}.
+A total of 19,000+ new OSS contributors from 112+ countries have been paired with 18,000+ mentors from 133+ countries through the Google Summer of Code program since its inception in 2005 \cite{googlecode}.
+Linux, as one of the other global leaders in OSS, has launched seven mentorship programs and invested over \$2.5 million to support new OSS contributors \cite{linux}.

 Outside of such formal mentoring, contributors actively seek guidance and support from each other via informal channels such as direct contact through emails and video conferencing or meeting at conferences.
 Moreover, technical guidance is also provided in everyday development activities, such as when contributors review code or design.